-At D for Dog, dog beds are one of our passions.
-With a wide selection of the best dog beds and baskets, your pooch will be spoilt for choice.
+Dog beds are one of our passions.
+With a wide selection of the best UK dog beds and baskets, your pooch will be spoilt for choice.
 A dog bed should be practical for you, yet comfortable for your best friend.
-With a large range of quality dog beds including orthopedic, waterproof, personalised and fancy dog beds and many more at D for Dog we are sure to have the perfect bed for your dog.
+With a large range of quality dog beds including orthopedic, waterproof, crate mats and mattress dog beds and many more at D for Dog we are sure to have the perfect bed for your dog.

 Large Range of Practical & Comfortable Dog Beds UK

-We provide a wide range of dog beds and dog baskets that give your pet the comfort they need at the end of a long day - or even just for an afternoon kip.
+We provide a wide range of dog baskets and beds that give your pet the comfort they need at the end of a long day - or even just for an afternoon kip.
+When choosing a new bed for your pet you will need to consider your pets breed, age and any health problems like arthritis, how they like to sleep and more.

 Choosing the right bed for dogs with special requirements: